HasnainMSajid/HasnainMSajid/README.md

 - 👋 Hi, I’m Dr @HasnainMSajid (PhD)
 - 👀 PhD in Computational Materials and Forensic Sciences
-- 🌱 I’m currently a PDF at Carleton University
+- 🌱 I’m currently a PDF at Carleton University, Canada
 - 💞️- 📫 How to reach me hasnainmsajid@gmail.com

 <!---